openvinotoolkit/openvino_notebooks/recipes/conversational_voice_agent/README.md

 3. Text to Speech SpeechT5 Model Loading:

-SpeechT5 model will be loaded.
+The SpeechT5 model will be downloaded.

 ```shell
 python load_tts.py